nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 <!--- TODO: Insert Link to "Request and Response introduction" guide --->

 There are several ways in which an Identity can create an Attribute for a peer.
 This guide covers how an Identity can request the creation of an Attribute for a peer so that the [Attribute Value]({% link _docs_integrate/attribute-values.md %}) is only set by the Identity itself and cannot be modified by the peer when accepting the [Request]({% link _docs_integrate/data-model-overview.md %}#request).
-If the peer should be able to adjust the Attribute proposed for creation, the Propose attribute to peer guide must be consulted instead.
+If the peer should be able to adjust the Attribute offered for creation, the Propose attribute to peer guide must be consulted instead.
 {: .notice--info}

 <!--- TODO: Insert Link to "Propose attribute to peer" guide --->